Moscow says U.S. rehearsed nuclear strike against Russia this month | Law-Order

 Shoigu made the comments in a video conference with Chinese Defence Minister Wei Fenghe.
 He said that U.S. bomber flights close to Russia's eastern borders were also a threat to China.
 "Against this backdrop, Russo-Chinese coordination is becoming a stabilising factor in world affairs," said Shoigu.

-Russia and China agreed at the meeting to step up cooperation between their armed forces when it came to strategic military exercises and joint patrols, the defence ministry said.
+Russia and China agreed at their meeting to step up cooperation between their armed forces when it came to strategic military exercises and joint patrols, the defence ministry said.

 ALSO READ